 According to a sign on the temple grounds, it was originally built on Long Do Mountain (we're not sure where that is these days) until it was moved to its current location, tucked into the centre of the Old Quarter, to act as the guard of the east of Thang Long in the 18th century during the Ly Dynasty.
 A statue of the temple's eponymous horse today stands beside the altar.

 The temple has been repaired many times, the sign notes, and in 1839 a shrine to Confucius was added to the left of the temple, while a Phoenix altar was constructed to make offerings to the seasons.
 The current structure is typical of Hanoi pagodas.

-Second, it's a beautiful, well-maintained temple that serves as a good example of what small temples in Vietnam are all about.
-And finally, it's still very actively used for worship—note the extended hours on the 1st and 15th of each lunar month to accommodate those who regularly come with offerings to burn incense and pray.
-A guide can't be hired on site so if you're keen on the whole low-down, ask at a hotel or travel agency.
+Bach Ma is still very actively used for worship—note the extended hours on the 1st and 15th of each lunar month to accommodate those who regularly come with offerings to burn incense and pray.